-CTE S Standards and Benchmarks 15.0 Demonstrate the practice of performing manicures, pedicures, and apply artificial nails/nail wraps identifying the proper procedure and application of chemicals. - The student will be able to: 15.01 Clean and maintain implements by using appropriately mixed chemicals (EPA approved hospital level) and following the procedures for disinfection of tools per Chapter 61G5-20.002, F.A.C.
-Assemble, set up, and operate equipment according to manufacturer's instructions.
-15.02 Demonstrating knowledge of chemical products and ability to follow the manufacturer's directions, correctly remove the nail polish from the natural nail.
-15.03 Demonstrating knowledge of anatomy and safety procedures, correctly clean under the free edge of the natural nail.
-15.04 Demonstrating the proper technique and safety precautions and utilizing knowledge of anatomy of the nail structure, diseases and disorders of the skin and nail, chemistry of compounds and their reaction to the skin, angles and curves; correctly shape the natural nail, soften and care for the cuticles and trim hangnails.
-15.05 Perform proper techniques for smoothing and buffing the nails by demonstrating knowledge of anatomy of nails, chemistry of products and safety precautions.
-15.06 Perform proper techniques for foot care, including sanitizing and soaking, by demonstrating knowledge of the chemistry of products on the skin and implements, and following the manufacturer's directions.
-15.07 Perform proper procedures for disinfection of pedicure equipment and maintaining a log book as required in 61G5-20.002 (4) (G).
-15.08 Demonstrate knowledge of anatomy of the skin and nails, and chemistry of products by performing the proper massage techniques to the hands and feet.
-15.09 Utilize knowledge of angles, curves and relationship to size select the correct size and type of artificial nails using safety procedures and follow the manufacturer's directions.
-15.10 Repair and wrap a natural nail by applying knowledge of anatomy, diseases and disorders of nails, and chemistry of products and their effect on the skin and nails.
-15.11 Demonstrate the correct application procedure of nail forms by following all safety and sanitation procedures.
-15.12 Following all manufacturers' directions, correctly apply artificial material (acrylic and gels) to the free edge of the natural nail and/or to the full natural nail.
+12.0 Demo nstrate the practice of performing manicures, pedicures, and apply artificial nails/nail wraps identifying the proper proced dure and application of chemicals. - The student will be able to: 12.01 Demonstrating the proper technique and safety precautions and utilizing knowledge of anatomy of the nail structure, diseases and disorders of the skin and nail, chemistry of compounds and their reaction to the skin, angles and curves; correctly shape the natural nail, soften and care for the cuticles and trim hangnails.
+12.02 Perform proper techniques for smoothing and buffing the nails by demonstrating knowledge of anatomy of nails, chemistry of products and safety precautions.
+12.03 Perform proper techniques for foot care, including sanitizing and soaking, by demonstrating knowledge of the chemistry of products on the skin and implements, and following the manufacturer's directions.
+12.04 Perform proper procedures for disinfection of pedicure equipment and maintaining a log book as required in 61G5- 20.002 (4) (G).
+12.05 12.06 Repair and wrap a natural nail by applying knowledge of anatomy, diseases and disorders of nails, and chemistry of products and their effect on the skin and nails.
+12.07 Demonstrate the correct application procedure of nail forms by following all safety and sanitation procedures.
+12.08 Following all manufacturers' directions, correctly apply artificial material (acrylic and gels) to the free edge of the natural nail and/or to the full natural nail.
 Follow all safety and sanitation procedures for nails and diseases and disorders.
 Shape and buff the artificial nail to the proper consistency using proper implements and knowledge of relationships of size, angles and shapes to mold into a natural looking nail.
+12.09 Following the manufacturer's directions and knowledge of safety procedures, demonstrate knowledge of acetone product reactions to the skin and nails by removing the artificial material from the natural nail plate without damage to the natural nail.
+12.10 Applying knowledge of the chemical reactions of products to the skin and nails, correctly demonstrate ability to properly polish the nail with a base, color and topcoat to make a smooth even shade to the nail, relying on consultation with client.
+Demonstrate abilit create artful scenes on a minute surface.